DanRHenry/PTSB_Jan_2023/lecture/unit_5/ToDoList/notes.md

 - View: browser, Postman, etc.
   - Application that interface with the server.
 - Controller: Part of the server application which handles logic.
 (How we build our logic within the server, we code and create what routes can be used and what they do.)

+---

+...
+## Middleware
+- A function that accesses the request and response
+- Has a call stack
+  - request
+  - response
+  - next